WalletWasabi/WasabiDoc/docs/using-wasabi/Daemon.md

 ### If building from source code

-Open the terminal, navigate to the WalletWasabi.Fluent.Daemon directory (inside the cloned repository) and execute the desired commands.
+Open the terminal, navigate to the WalletWasabi.Daemon directory (inside the cloned repository) and execute the desired commands.

 ```bash
 $ dotnet run --wallet=WalletName --jsonrpcserverenabled=true